 This landmark silent film brought Robert Louis Stevenson’s novella to the silver screen in a way that mesmerised audiences of the era, blending innovative effects with raw emotional power.
+It set the stage for how cinema would later handle stories of fractured identity, and its influence still shows up in everything from modern horror remakes to graphic novels that play with the same themes of hidden selves.

 The Potion’s Promise: From Page to Primitive Screen